Paink64/HPC-AI-Resources/hpc-dnn.md

 - Contains **~1.8 million** images spanning **365 categories**.
 - Needs **significant GPU power** for training deep neural networks.

+1️⃣ Click **+ Code** in the top left to add a new code cell.
+2️⃣ Copy and paste the following code into the new code cell.

 [Chatgpt Code Conversation](https://chatgpt.com/share/67d0f4af-9c8c-8008-b2ae-4ca613a0ec40)

 ```python